AutoJenny/blog/docs/frontend/templates.md

 # Template Structure

+> **NOTE:** This project uses PostgreSQL only.
+All database changes are made via direct SQL.
+No ORM or migration tools (Alembic, SQLAlchemy, SQLite) are used or supported.

 The Blog CMS uses Jinja2 templates for all HTML rendering.
 This document describes the organization and usage of templates.

 ## Main Template Locations